 The ark not only was it the biggest ship built up to that time, it would be the largest sailing vessel man would construct until around the 1800's A.D.!
 It displaced (at a draught of 15 cubits) more than 22,000 tons of water.
 God told Noah to make a ship that would have over 101,000 square feet (9,383 square meters) of floor space.
 Because it was built on the 1:6 ratio (50 cubits: 300 cubits) modern naval architecture reveals is the most stable for ocean going vessels, it would be almost impossible to turn the ship over!

-Concerning your question about the length of time it took to complete Noah's ship, there is nowhere in Scripture that supports it taking one hundred and twenty years to construct it.
+In regard to the length of time it took to complete the ship Noah worked on, there is nowhere in Scripture that supports it taking one hundred and twenty years to construct it.
 This span of time was the period God allowed mankind to live from the time He made His judgment until the flood.